wp-plugins/cart66-lite/readme.txt

 3. Cart66 Product Management

 == Changelog ==

+= 1.1.2 =
+* New: Added hooks for easier expansion of Cart66.
+The hooks are cart66_after_add_to_cart, cart66_after_update_cart, cart66_after_remove_item, and cart66_after_order_saved
+* Fixed: Revised the syntax of certain callback function to comply with version of PHP prior to version 5.2.3.
+This resolves the "empty cart" issues some people were experiencing.

 = 1.1.1 =
 * Fixed: Problem where database sessions would not persist for some international domains such as example.com.au